haskell-tools/haskell-tools/documentation/development/tutorials.md

 Other tutorials:
  - The [Data to newtype tutorial](tutorials/data-to-newtype.md) teaches you the basics of changing the AST of a whole module.
  - The [Expression to guard tutorial](tutorials/expression-to-guard.md) shows how you can apply a given refactoring at the point the user selects, however it keeps the transformation simple.
  - We will be working on tutorials for more advanced topics.
-If you can't wait for them you should try to check the source code of [predefined refactorings](https://github.com/haskell-tools/haskell-tools/tree/master/src/refactor/Language/Haskell/Tools/Refactor/Predefined).
+If you can't wait for them you should try to check the source code of [Builtin refactorings](https://github.com/haskell-tools/haskell-tools/tree/master/src/builtin-refactorings/Language/Haskell/Tools/Refactor/Builtin).